What ages do you treat?

 While children with autism who are considered "high functioning" may by able to imitate peers and learn from their behaviors, most children with autism are not able to effectively interact with their environment and others.
 We have worked with children on the spectrum in preschools and daycare centers for many years, and have seen how they are often excluded from activities and instruction time either due to negative behaviors and/or lack of sufficient staffing.
 These children require one-on-one teacher to facilitate interactions.
 Our program provides a full-time behavior technician that works directly with your child to help them learn how to interact with other peers in our clinic.
 This is what sets us apart from other facilities, and is what research recommends is best for children with autism.

 We do provide outpatient OT, PT and SLP intervention for children that require these services.
 Our OTs, PTs and SLPs also use ABA principles to guide their sessions so that consistency and behavior expectations are maintained across disciplines.

 Your child's goals will be determined by an interview with you, evaluations such as the ABLLS-R, VB-MAPP, PEAK, and/or VINELAND, and clinical observations by a BCBA.

 How are your behavior technicians trained?

-Our 3 BCBAs provide daily on-site training and supervision for our Behavior Technicians.
-All of our behavior technicians are required to have Registered Behavior Technician (RBT) certification, or be in the certification process.
-RBT certification requires our behavior technicians to complete at least 40 hours of RBT coursework, pass a competency test given by our BCBAs, and pass the National RBT Certification Exam.
+Our BCBAs provide daily on-site training and supervision for our Behavior Technicians.
+All of our behavior technicians are required to have Registered Behavior Technician (RBT) certification or be in the certification process.
+RBT certification requires our behavior technicians to complete at least 40 hours of RBT coursework, pass a competency test given by our BCBAs, and then pass the National RBT Certification Exam.
 RBT certification ensures that your child's behavior technician has completed a rigorous training process in order to improve your child's quality of care.